 Rachel Corby

-Rachel Corby is a plant whisperer and personal rewilding coach.
-She is the author of 4 books, her latest being Rewilding & The Art Of Plant Whispering.
+Rachel Corby is an author, plant whisperer & personal rewilding coach.
+Her latest book is: Rewilding & The Art Of Plant Whispering.
 Rachel runs workshops, retreats and apprenticeships.
 She also mentors and teaches online.

 Website: wildgaiansoul.com